aces/Loris/modules/conflict_resolver/README.md

 with the data in LORIS, the `tools/recreate_conflicts.php` script can be used to re-compare single and double data entry values and repopulate the `conflicts_unresolved` table.

+The conflict resolver registers modules on the dashboard and the `candidate_profile` dashboard.